Emae language

-Emae, Emwae or Mae language (endonym: Fakamwae or Fakaɱae), is a Polynesian outlier language of Vanuatu.
+Emae, Emwae or Mae (endonym: Fakamwae or Fakaɱae), is a Polynesian outlier language of Vanuatu.

-Introduction

 Population

 The language of Emae is spoken in the villages of Makatea and Tongamea on Emae in the country of Vanuatu.
 Most of the Emae people speak Emae, North Efate (Nguna), English, French and Bislama.

 Less than 1% of the people who speak Emae as their native language are literate in the language, while 50–70% are literate in their second language, whether it be Nguna, English, French or Bislama.
 Today, only around 400 people speak Emae, mainly in Makatea and Tongamea, 250 more than in the 1960s—around 150 speakers.
 According to Lewis, Emae is still underused by many of the people in the area, but 50% of children know and speak Emae (2014), and children speaking Emae will help the language thrive.

 Classification

 Emae belongs to the large group of Austronesian language, which contains more than 1200 languages.
 Emae is part of the Samoic-Outliers node also known as Polynesian Outliers.

-The Emae is part of the Futunic group and all nine languages part of this node are the immediate sister languages of Emae.
+Emae is part of the Futunic group and all nine languages part of this node are the immediate sister languages of Emae.
 The Futunic group comes from languages linked to the island of Futuna.